Sub-Saharan Africa

 Subscribe

-The embassy said that Russian Ambassador to CAR Alexander Bikantov held a meeting with Sudan’s ambassador in Bangui on Wednesday to discuss situation in the border areas between the CAR and Sudan.
+The embassy said that Russian Ambassador to CAR Alexander Bikantov held a meeting with Sudan’s ambassador in Bangui on Wednesday to discuss the situation in the border areas between the CAR and Sudan.

-"The Russian ambassador informed his Sudanese counterpart about the supply of Russian humanitarian food aid to the Central African Republic in the form of 50,000 tons of wheat, part of which can be used to meet the needs of the population and people living in temporary accommodation in the eastern and border regions of the country," the embassy wrote in its Telegram channel.
+"The Russian ambassador informed his Sudanese counterpart about the supply of Russian humanitarian food aid to the Central African Republic in the form of 50,000 tonnes of wheat, part of which can be used to meet the needs of the population and people living in temporary accommodation in the eastern and border regions of the country," the embassy wrote in its Telegram channel.

 Wheat - Sputnik Africa, 1920, 15.04.2024